saravenpi/dotfiles/README.md

 # dotfiles
-The config files I use for my personnal desktop
+The config files I use for my personal desktop